Hello, I'm Dolly: Background

 Parton began performing as a child, singing on local radio and television programs in the East Tennessee area.
 By ten, she was appearing on The Cas Walker Show on both WIVK Radio and WBIR-TV in Knoxville, Tennessee.
 Parton made her first professional recording at age 13 when she recorded "Puppy Love" for Goldband Records.
 Released in April 1959, the single did not chart.
 After making musical connections while performing on The Cas Walker Show, Parton and her uncle, Bill Owens, managed to get a guest spot on the Grand Ole Opry on July 25, 1959.
 Jimmy C. Newman agreed to give up one of his regular Saturday night spots to allow Parton to perform.
 Parton was introduced by Johnny Cash before she performed a cover of George Jones' "You Gotta Be My Baby" and received three encores.
 Parton and Owens were signed to Tree Publishing on June 26, 1962, and released one single on Circle B Records prior to Parton releasing "It's Sure Gonna Hurt" in August on Mercury Records.
 When the single failed to chart, Parton was dropped by the label and Tree Publishing.
 Parton recorded six songs in 1963 for the Somerset Records budget compilation album Hits Made Famous by Country Queens.
 Three selections were songs made famous by Kitty Wells, and the others were traditional ballads.

-After graduating high school in May 1964, Parton moved to Nashville the next day.
+After graduating from high school in May 1964, Parton moved to Nashville the next day.
 Her initial success came as a songwriter, when Fred Foster, owner of Combine Music and Monument Records, signed Parton to a publishing and recording deal.
 During this early period at Monument, Parton wrote songs recorded by a variety of artists, including Bill Phillips, Skeeter Davis, Hank Williams Jr., and Kitty Wells.
 Foster originally felt that Parton's voice was not suited for country and tried to market her as a pop singer with the release of her first five singles for the label: "What Do You Think About Lovin'" (1964), "Happy, Happy Birthday Baby" (1965), "Busy Signal" (1966), "Don't Drop Out" (1966), and "The Little Things" (1966).
 The most successful of these releases was "Happy, Happy Birthday Baby", which managed to peak at number 108 on the Billboard Bubbling Under the Hot 100 chart.

 Following the success of Bill Phillips' recording of Parton's composition "Put It Off Until Tomorrow" (featuring uncredited harmony by Parton) in 1966, Foster was finally persuaded to allow Parton to record country material.